 The Dilworth Trust Board has accepted and is acting on all nineteen recommendations of the Independent Inquiry Report.
 An Implementation Dashboard is available to track Dilworth’s progress against each recommendation.

-Separately, the Board also established an independent Redress Programme for any former Dilworth student subjected to sexual abuse or serious physical abuse committed by a Dilworth representative, or a person who had access to the former student through a Dilworth representative.
+Separately, the Board also established an independent Redress Programme in 2022 for any former Dilworth student subjected to sexual abuse or serious physical abuse committed by a Dilworth representative, or a person who had access to the former student through a Dilworth representative.
 It is also available to any former student who was sexually abused by another student.
 The estate of a deceased former student who was abused can also apply for redress.
 The Redress Programme Panel commenced issuing determinations in March 2024.

-Update on the Royal Commission of Inquiry into Abuse in Care
+The Royal Commission of Inquiry into Abuse in Care

 Supporting former students